erickhun/blog/content/posts/investing-from-taiwan.md

 ## Tax in Taiwan

 #### Tax on capital gain
 The great benefit of Taiwan when investing that there is no capital gain.
-It means if you buy a stock that cost USD10 and sell it when it worth 100USD you won't pay tax on the USD 90 profit.
+It means if you buy a share for USD10 and sell it when it worth 100USD you won't pay tax on the USD 90 profit.

 #### Tax on dividends, and the importance of fund domicile
 Taiwanese residents investing directly in the American market are taxed 30% on dividends.
 However, you can lower it to 15% by buying shares with a fund domiciled in Ireland.